Mission Statement of Aldsidu (Old Saxon Heathenry)

 Aldsidu Heathens and Saxonhofs share a commitment to academic honesty and integrity.

 Aldsidu is a networking and education website, and "lite organization."
 Aldsidu also has a Facebook page for members to ask questions, network, and interact.
 Aldsidu in Old Saxon means "Old Ways" and is the historically attested word the Saxons used to describe their Heathenry.
 This is well attested in Old Saxon poetry from the 8th and 9th centuries.
 Aldsidu, the lite-organization, is a loose confederation of Saxon Heathen families and communities.
 We are bound together by our generally shared commitment to observing the Historical Old Saxon ways in accordance with the ideals expressed in this General Statement.
 We have come together for the purpose of divorcing historical heathenry from other forms of modern paganism.
 More importantly, we seek to further the growth and development of the Old Ways (Aldsidu) in the modern world by pulling like-minded Heathens together and providing a forum in which they may network and share ideas.
 Historical Germanic Heathens are welcome to join us, as Aldsidu is very similar to Scandinavian Heathenry.
 Please join us in the Facebook group: Saxon Heathenry.

 Old Saxon Heathenry is about the Saxons who lived in Saxony, and is not the same as Old Anglish Heathenry, of the various tribes that had portions of their people migrate to Britannia.
 Old Saxon and Old English are two different languages, from two different countries, from two different peoples.
-Old Saxon coming from Saxony, i.e. Northern Germany, and Old English coming from the Angles in Angle-land who spoke Anglish/English.
+Old Saxon peoples lived in Saxony, i.e. Northern Germany, and the Old English were the Angles in Angle-land (England) who spoke Anglish/English.
 Aldsidu Heathens strongly respect historical Old English Heathens, as we respect all forms of historical Heathenry, be it of the Danes, Swedes, Geats, Norse (*Norwegian), Icelandic, Frisian, Chatti, and many other Germanic tribes who knew the Aesir historically.
 Historical evidence shows that the Saxons in Saxony were allies of the Danes, and the most famous Saxon Heathen leader, Widukind, married into the Royal Danish family.
 Old Saxon Heathenry is historically attested as being very similar to Danish Heathenry, Saxony's allies and neighbors.